jymcheong/AutoTTP/README.md

 ![](screenshots/procedureVStechniques.png)

 The [file on the left](https://github.com/jymcheong/AutoTTP/blob/master/bypassUAC_procedure_example.py) is a procedure script, the other one is a [technique script](https://github.com/jymcheong/AutoTTP/blob/master/stage3/internal_reconn/windows/empire_is_user_admin.py).
-You will notice procedure scripting is not littered with too many Empire specific details, much of the details are encapsulated in technique script.
+Notice that procedure scripting is not littered with too many Empire specific details, much of the details are encapsulated in the technique script.
+Procedure scripting should focus on the assets' information eg. hostname/ip, which email to send payload to, which payload technique & so on.

 The example of *"is user admin?"* actually consists of a few steps since there are at least 3 possibilities as spelt out in the script's comments.
 We can of course create custom "macros" in Empire, Metasploit & what not, but it becomes tightly integrated within a particular framework/product.
 We want to take advantage of the tools out there & organize reusable techniques into modules so as to mix & match at a Procedural level (ie. the automation).